-- There has been a large amount of work on NMT in the last two years - I mostly talked in this lecture about dealing with the poor linguistic assumptions in phrase-based SMT - Until NMT appeared, syntactic models thought to be the way forward, now at end? - My research group has been working on dealing with morphological richness (particularly in the target language), domain adaptation (out of scope here) - NMT has changed this in a substantial way - For instance, there are a few papers showing that word order doesn't seem to be a major problem in NMT, hurts motivation for syntax - Morphological richness is still a problem, but may not need much specialized knowledge in NMT (not known yet) - 4 areas of work here in Munich - Looking at morphological richness and NMT - Considering translation problems that were out of reach with SMT (for instance, modelling beyond the sentence level!) - Examining character-level models (may help with morphological generalization) - Exploiting comparable corpora, particularly for domain adaptation (out of scope here)
+- There has been a large amount of work on NMT in the last two years - This lecture mostly about dealing with poor linguistic assumptions in phrase-based SMT - Until NMT appeared, syntactic models thought to be the way forward, now at end? - My research group has been working on dealing with morphological richness (particularly in the target language), domain adaptation (out of scope here) - NMT has changed this in a substantial way - For instance, there are a few papers showing that word order doesn't seem to be a major problem in NMT, hurts motivation for syntax - Morphological richness is still a problem, but unclear where/how morphological knowledge can help (despite some recent positive results by Huck, Tamychna, Weller) - 3 core areas of work on NMT here in Munich - Looking at morphological richness and NMT - Domain adaptation for NMT - Exploiting comparable corpora, particularly for domain adaptation

-• Thanks for your attention!
+Thanks for your attention!